7 June 2021

 Despite changes to our family support services and Living Well programme, we remain committed to providing you with emotional support, counselling, and welfare advice.

 We understand that these are worrying and isolating times for some of our patients and their families, but even though we can’t see you face to face we are still here for you.
-If you would like to speak to a member of the team, please call us Monday – Friday mornings on 01622 792200 ext 260 or email firstname.lastname@example.org If we are not available to pick up, please do leave us a message, as the answerphone is checked daily and we will get back to you as soon as possible.
+If you would like to speak to a member of the team, please call us Tuesday – Thursday mornings on 01622 792200 ext 260.
+If we are not available to pick up the phone when you call, please do leave us a message and we will get back to you as soon as possible (this may be the following day).
 This link will take you to a printable document of useful contacts which we hope will be of help to you or your family and friends.
 There is also important information on the NHS and Government’s websites and this is provided in different languages and formats.

-The health and wellbeing of all our volunteers is paramount to us, you are a vital part of our charity and enable us to deliver our wide range of services.
+The health and wellbeing of all our volunteers is paramount to us, they are a vital part of our charity and enable us to deliver our wide range of services.

-We are grateful to our local community for your recent support and continued generosity.
+We are hugely grateful to our local community for your continued support and generosity.